Last night we read Mole’s Sunrise by Jeanne Willis (Walker Books, 2012, for children aged 3-7 years).

 They both enjoy it – the walk through the forest, the company, and sharing the sunrise.
 It’s only at the end that we are told, if we haven’t realised already, that mole is blind.

-This is a lovely understated story about friendship and inclusion, of playing to people’s abilities rather than their disabilities.
+This is an understated story about friendship and inclusion, and playing to abilities rather than disabilities.

-Thanks to Kate Long for the heads up on this very sweet, enjoyable little book.
+Thanks to Kate Long for the heads up on this sweet, enjoyable little book.

 (not currently available to order on Hive or Waterstones but local bookshops may be able to order it in).